zoubin/ezchangelog/README.md

 Options for `ezchangelog-stream`:

-`p, --print`: print the changelog contents rather than write to disk.
+`-p, --print`: print the changelog contents rather than write to disk.

-`f, --file`: specify the changelog file path.
+`-f, --file`: specify the changelog file path.

 ## package.json